Tabouli Salad Recipe (Tabbouleh)

-- Transfer quinoa to a large bowl or plate to cool.
+- Transfer quinoa to a rimmed baking sheet or large plate to cool.

 - In a large bowl, whisk together the lemon juice, olive oil, garlic, salt and pepper.

 - Peel the cucumber, slice it lengthwise and use a spoon to remove the seeds.
+(If using an English cucumber you do not need to peel or seed it.)
 Chop the cucumber into ¼-inch pieces.

 - Add the finely chopped cucumber, tomatoes, green onions, parsley and mint to the bowl with the lemon juice mixture.
 Stir to combine.